fats-cmd/fats-cmd/README.md

 # 👋 Hi, I'm Ronald

-I’m a passionate **Software Developer** with a strong interest in building impactful solutions and exploring all things technology.
+I’m a **Software Developer** with a strong interest in building impactful solutions and exploring all things technology.
 I’m constantly improving my skills, learning new tools, and adapting quickly to new challenges.

 - 🔭 **Currently working on:** Strengthening my backend development skills and building real-world projects
 - 🌱 **Learning:** ruby and ruby on rails for backend systems